Online Shopping Cart Abandonment: The Latest Stats & Breakdowns

 - Numeric Keypads: Keying a 16-digit number using tiny mobile keyboard buttons is tedious and error-prone.
 Replace the keyboard at the payment information stage with a numeric keypad.

-Unsatisfactory Return Policy
+Set a Fair Return Policy

-A firm return policy is important to protect your revenue against return fraud; however, a policy that is overly-strict can discourage buyers and create additional problems.
+A firm return policy is important to protect your revenue against return fraud.
+However, a policy that is overly-strict can discourage buyers and create additional problems.

-Remember: mitigating online shopping cart abandonment is just one part of an overall strategy.
+Remember, though: mitigating online shopping cart abandonment is just one part of an overall strategy.
 Click below to learn more about creating a comprehensive strategy to grow your revenue and your business.